stat545ubc-2024/customsummary/README.md

 ## Usage

-To get started with customsummary, load the library and use custom_summary() on a numeric vector to obtain the mean, median, and standard deviation.
+To get started with using customsummary, load the library and use custom_summary() on a numeric vector to obtain the mean, median, and standard deviation.